The group is run by volunteers with a committee voted for by the members at the AGM.

 Fellow - An enhanced membership tier that recognises and rewards your commitment to keeping your advanced skills up to date with a three year retest

-We also have regular assessment evenings for the public to try their hand at Advance Driving
+We also hold regular assessment evenings to enable the public to sample and experience aspects of Advance Driving and Riding.

 I have been the editor since 1999 and enjoy the challenge, it allows me to meet other interested people and hone my skills on the computer and DSLR camera.